Prethivi1608/Smart_Factory/README.md

 Each robot in the system is responsible for executing a defined sequence of actions:

 1. Navigate to a designated pickup location.
-2. Identify and pick the assigned object using vision and manipulation systems.
+2. Identify and pick the assigned object using vision systems.
 3. Transport and drop the object at a specified drop-off location.

 The system is designed to scale for n robots, ensuring that all robots can operate simultaneously with seamless coordination and robust collision avoidance strategies.
 The project involves both simulation and real-world implementation to validate the system’s performance under varying conditions.